hal2814/cave-explorers/README.md

 if you are unfamiliar with Firebase refer to this tutorial for setup instructions. https://www.learnhowtoprogram.com/javascript/angular-extended/firebase-introduction-and-setup

+You will need to import the `item.json` to your Firebase database.

 once you have completed these step you may run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Character selection screen